pandafeeder/learn_django_by_example/README.md

 # learn_Django_by_example

-Django has three fundamental parts plus 1 usefull util Form, Form is kindof familar to Model, worth being taken as the fourth fundamental part, so:
+Django has three fundamental parts plus one usefull util Form, Form is kinda familar to Model, but worth being taken as the fourth fundamental part, so:

 1. Model Layer(django.db)
 2. View Layer(django.views)